Shopping Basket

 TikTok safeguarding tips for parents

-TikTok, the social networking app with the most addictive algorithm.
-The average user now spends approximately 21 hours on the app monthly.
-With the rise in screen time sharply rising, parents are becoming increasingly aware of the damaging impact that this overstimulation can have on children’s mental health.
+TikTok, is the social media networking app with the most addictive algorithm.
+The average user now spends approximately 21 hours on the app monthly watching TikTok videos.
+With the rise in screen time sharply rising, parents are becoming increasingly aware of the damaging impact that this overstimulation can have on young people's mental health and internet safety.
+And with over 1 billion active users already, the platform is showing no signs of slowing down.

 However, it is becoming challenging for parents to stay vigilant in an ever-changing online space.
 Children and teenagers have secretly curated ways to boost their screen time and hide their activity on the app, meaning they have a high likelihood of being exposed to adult material.

-Here are some tips to help parents navigate their children’s online safety.
+Here are some TikTok tips in this blog post to help parents navigate their children’s online safety...

 By linking your child’s TikTok account to yours, you can disable direct messages, turn on restricted content mode, and set screen time limits using your phone.
 You must scan the QR code inside the Digital Wellbeing section of your kid’s TikTok account from the settings option to activate it.
 This will then link the two versions.

 There is a Restricted mode for accounts that can filter out mature content on TikTok.
 It uses an "automated detection system", and human moderators are trained to identify specific inappropriate themes.
+If there are comments or content in general that is deemed inappropriate for kids, messages like 'restricted mode has hidden comments for this video' will appear on the screen.
 The restricted mode only applies to videos; children can still access explicit music when making their videos.

 If your child uses your iPhone or iPad for screen time, then the guided access feature is a must!
 This will prevent your children from swiping off any app, sending texts, or finding anything they shouldn’t be looking at!
-Activate the guided access feature in your iPhone settings, and you head to the app you want to use; triple tap the side of your phone, and it will lock on the screen.
+Activate the guided access feature in your iPhone settings, and you head to the app you want to use; triple-tap the side of your phone, and it will lock on the screen.
 To unlock, click three times and then enter your passcode.
+There is also guided access for Android options too, make sure to explore your settings!

-Only the creator and followers who the creator has approved can view videos on private accounts.
+With this type of account, only the creator and followers who the creator has approved can view a private TikTok account.
 Private accounts are given to users under the age of sixteen by default.
 However, any account can be made private.
+As well as this, a filter can be turned on on TikTok which means you can see who has viewed your profile, like a private TikTok account view.

 Bedtime block on app alerts – TikTok has announced a feature preventing teenagers from receiving notifications past bedtime.
 They will no longer send messages after 9 pm to users 13-15 years old.
 But for 16 and 17-year-olds, notifications will not be sent after 10 pm.